No-contract internet plans: Does flexibility cost more?

 AT&T, Verizon Fios, Kinetic, Frontier and Google Fiber are some of the best fiber internet providers that offer no-contract plan options.
 Fiber internet is the best internet available, so check if one of these providers is available near you and choose from speeds ranging from 100 to 8,000 Mbps.

-Prepaid internet lets you pay for service either month to month or by “refilling” your service for a set number of days.
-Prepaid service typically comes with slower speeds or higher initial costs than traditional internet service, but allows customers to avoid contracts, credit checks or deposits.
+Prepaid internet lets you avoid contracts, credit checks or deposits and pay for service either month to month or by “refilling” your service for a set number of days.
+Prepaid service typically comes with slower speeds or higher initial costs than traditional internet service.
 The top prepaid internet providers are Cox, AT&T and Xfinity.

-Pay-as-you-go internet is the same as prepaid internet, as it allows you to pay in advance for the service you need and “refill” it as necessary.
+Pay-as-you-go internet — the same as prepaid internet — allows you to pay in advance for the service you need and “refill” it as necessary.

 Can I get out of my current internet contract?